boschsensortec/COINES/doc/docs/coines_api/api_calls/other_api/coines_read_temp_data.md

 Arguments:

-- `temp_conv_data`: Buffer to retrieve the sensor data in degree Celsius.
+- `temp_data`: Buffer to retrieve the sensor data in degree Celsius.